ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-2-ifs.rst

    :answer_d: if (x > 2) x = 0; else x *= 2;
    :correct: c
    :feedback_a: If x was set to 1 then it would still equal 1.
-   :feedback_b: What happens in the original when x is greater than 2?
+   :feedback_b: What happens in the original when x is greater than 2 and then greater than 4?
+Do both if statements.
-   :feedback_c: If x is greater than 2 it will be set to 0.
+   :feedback_c: If x is greater than 2, it's always doubled, and then that result is always greater than 4, so it's set to 0 in the second if statement.
    :feedback_d: In the original what happens if x is less than 2?
 Does this give the same result?

    Which of the following is equivalent to the code segment below?